dotheygandalf/htmlTagCounter/README.md

 * Error handling when requests don't return content-type text/html.
 * Error handling when requests fail.
 * HTML source prettification on the server side using the js-beautify library.
-* Syntax highlihgting using the CodeMirror library.
+* Syntax highlighting using the CodeMirror library.

 ## Notes
 * Hosted on Amazon EC2